-Mailsac lets you configure a custom domain to receive disposable email at any address within the domain, while keep mail private.
+Mailsac lets you configure a custom domain to receive email at any address within the domain, while keeping mail private.
 Mail can be fetched via API and by logged-in API users, if your plan supports it.

-Custom domains are included with every subscription.
-Additional domains may be added to any subscription.
+Custom domains are included with paid subscriptions.
+Additional domains may be added to paid subscriptions.

 The Zero-Setup Subdomain automatically creates a subdomain under msdc.co (eg test123.msdc.co).

 It is ready to receive and send email with no additional setup.

 This is the ideal option if you do not already own a domain - or do not have access to change the DNS records for a domain.